-Till We Have Faces, The Lord of the Rings and The Children of Húrin—I have read these books over and over, countless times and I cannot decide which is my favorite.
-It is impossible to choose; each book invokes different feelings and introspectively moves me in contrasting ways.
 Till We Have Faces was C.S.
-Lewis’ last published work, and dare I say his best, with the exception of The Problem of Pain—which has been the most pivotal book I have ever read concerning my faith and how I understand theology.
+Lewis’ last published work, and dare I say his best (with the exception of The Problem of Pain, which has been the most pivotal book I have read concerning faith and theology).

 Are the gods not just?”

 “Oh no, child.
 What would become of us if they were?”

 Till We Have Faces is a retelling of the Cupid and Psyche myth, told from the view of Psyche’s sister, Orual.
 In the myth, Cupid, the god of love, weds Psyche, a mortal.
 Orual loved her sister perhaps too much—she believed that Psyche could not be well without her and it doesn’t help that Orual cannot see the things Psyche can see.
 Years later Orual learns that her sister was telling the truth, however, the relationship has already broken between Orual and Psyche.
 Unjust and selfish, Orual blames the gods for not letting her see what Psyche had seen.

 There must, whether the gods see it or not, be something great in the mortal soul.
 For suffering, it seems, is infinite, and our capacity without limit.”

 Orual’s complaint against the gods is a mirrored image of humanity’s complaint against God.
 Too late, Orual begins to understand that faith shapes perception.
 We cannot accurately see until we have faces—eyes that are adept at seeing beyond physical existence.
 Faith is the justified belief in things unseen.
 It is not a leap to believe in something rational, definite, or corporeal.